alemart/speedy-vision/README.md

 Automatic sensitivity is meant to be used with media configured for [dynamic usage](#speedymediaoptions).
 It takes multiple calls to the feature detector for Speedy to adjust the sensitivity.
 Multiple calls is what you will be doing anyway if you need to detect features in a video (see the example below).

 Speedy finds the feature points on the GPU.
 Although this is an efficient process, downloading data from the GPU is expensive.
-The more features you get, the more data has to be downloaded. **Setting an expected number of feature points may thus help you with stability and performance**.
+The more features you get, the more data has to be downloaded.
+Setting an expected number of feature points may thus help you keep the number of returned points in a controlled interval.

 The `config.expected` option can either be a number or an object with the following keys: